Trump, in Texas, bashes Democrats as ‘crazy,’ unpatriotic

 One of those candidates, former Texas Rep. Beto O’Rourke, was holding a counter-rally protesting Trump’s appearance in nearby Grand Prairie Thursday evening.
 He did the same when Trump held a rally in El Paso in February and drew a substantial crowd, but his standing in the race has since fallen.

-Still, Trump make sure to call him out, pointing to his plan to confiscate assault-style rifles and his support for rescinding the tax-exempt status for churches and charities that are anti-LGBTQ.
+Still, Trump made sure to call him out, pointing to his plan to confiscate assault-style rifles and his support for rescinding the tax-exempt status for churches and charities that are anti-LGBTQ.

 “No religion and no guns.
 I think that’s not good,” Trump said.